Floodplain Management Program

 Construction in the Floodway and Floodplain

 Interested in developing in the Floodway or Floodplain?
 While not impossible, potential projects will need to follow strict design guidelines to ensure that any proposed development will not only withstand a flooding event but also not jeopardize the existing surrounding or downstream structures.
-Design guidelines for development in the floodway/floodplain may be found under the City's Municipal Code Section 17.38-Floodplain Management Overlay District.
+Design guidelines for development in the floodway/floodplain may be found under the City’s Municipal Code Section 17.38-Floodplain Management Overlay District.
+Effective 2/21/2020 FEMA through the National Flood Insurance Program (NFIP) has released an updated version of the Elevation Certificate forms.
+A copy of the new forms can be found under Documents on the right hand side of this web page.
+Additional information about the building permit process can be obtained by visiting the Building Department at 1600 First Street or calling 707-257-9540.

 The City of Napa offers free sandbags to the community on the first Saturday of the month November thru March at the City of Napa Corporation Yard at 770 Jackson Street from 9am-1pm.
 In the event that a Flood Watch develops, the City will open additional sandbag distribution locations for residents and business owners.
 Additional information may be found under the Emergency Information page.